Diseases & Conditions

 Thrombolytics.
 In some cases, your doctor may recommend using thrombolytics.
 These clot-dissolving medications are injected via a catheter directly into the blood clot and are used only when there is an extremely high risk for pulmonary embolism.

 If anticoagulants do not stop your blood clot from increasing in size, or if you have a medical condition that does not allow you to take anticoagulation medications, your doctor may recommend surgery to insert a small device called a vena cava filter into the main vein leading to your heart.
 This filter is designed to capture most blood clots traveling through your blood stream before they reach your lungs and cause a pulmonary embolism.
+In rare cases, surgery might be recommended to remove a blood clot from the veins or lungs.

 If you are having orthopaedic surgery, your risk for developing DVT is highest from 2 to 10 days after surgery and includes the time after you have been discharged from the hospital.
 You remain at risk for about 3 months.